stuartofmt/DuetLapse/README.md

 # DuetLapse
 Time Lapse camera support for Duet based 3D printers.

+# FORK CHAGES
+- Added ability to capture from raspberry pi camera when it is already being used by another process (avoids ENOSPC errors) A new camera type *ffmpeg*.
+Takes a url to identify the video stream (in the example it is stream.mjpg) e.g.  /usr/bin/python3 <path>/DuetLapse.py -duet <ip address> -camera ffmpeg -weburl http://camera IP:port>/stream.mjpg -detect layer
+- Added code to prevent two instances of DuetLapse.py running

+- Added support for sending SIGINT to the process id and gracefully stop (and create video) when DuetLapse.py is running in the background (CTL+C cannot so this) e.g. kill -2 <pid>

+# ORIGINAL follows

 Designed to run on a Raspberry Pi, may be adaptable to other platforms.
 Supports cameras via USB, Pi (ribbon cable), and Webcam.
 May support DSLR triggering in the future.
 Produces a video with H.264 encoding in an MP4 container.
 Does not, at this time, manage a library of videos, it simply drops the vid in home directory.

 Triggers images based on time, layer change, or pause.
 Works with existing pauses in G-Code, or can force pauses at other trigger events.
 Optionally moves head to a specified position before capturing paused images.